Science Fair Project Ideas

 Science Fair Project Ideas — How A Barometer Works

-This is one of those science fair project ideas that involves taking something apart and figuring out how it works.
+This is one of those project ideas that involves taking something apart and figuring out how it works.
 Most of us have seen barometers that use dials to read pressure.
 But how do they work?
 If you take one apart you can find out how.
 Here's the basic principle behind it: A partially evacuated sealed metal chamber responds to changes in air pressure by flexing.
 This flexing moves delicate levers which are attached, via an intricate mechanism, to a dial.
 Therefore when the air pressure changes, the dial turns.
 It's all calibrated of course.
 The challenge is to describe the movement of the dial in mathematical terms (depending on your grade level), and understanding how the mechanism, which turns the dial, works.

 Another good question is, is it possible for the dial to turn in response to changes in air temperature without any changes in air pressure?
 What is the reason for this?